jeremenichelli/scrollProgress/README.md

 In previous versions this package injected a scroll bar showing the scrolling progress. **Why did I change it?** Because it wasn't flexible to be adapted to others uses or UI libraries.

-**This means you still can do a progress bar as before** and with even less code as before, keep scrolling and take a look at the recipes below.
+**This means you still can create a progress bar as before** and even with less code, keep scrolling to the **Recipes** section to see how.

 ## Add it to your project